yyerthao/movie-sagas/README.md

 4. Run `npm run server` in your terminal
 5. Run `npm run client` in your terminal
 6. The `npm run client` command will open up a new browser tab for you!
+7. Run `npm install @material-ui/core` for Material-UI styling

 ## Usage

 1. Open browser
 2. Click on movie of choice
 3. Add Movie
+    (include title,
+                description,
+                    valid URL,
+                        and select genre)
+4. Submit, return to landing page

 ## Built With

-* HTML
+* HTML5
 * CSS
 * JavaScript
 * React
 * Redux
 * Material UI
+* Sagas

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+Additionally, I'd like to thank Cassen Gerber, James Posey, and Malik Elate from the Vatti cohort of Prime Digital Academy for their guidance and code reviews.

 ## Support
 If you have suggestions or issues, please email me at [maivyerthao@gmail.com]